vcheesbrough/aws-minecraft-server/README.md

 # EC2 Minecraft Server

+A simple, cheap vanilla java edition minecraft server typically for a small number of users, it is expected the server will not run 24x7 and will be started when needed.
+The server will run on an AWS account of your choosing.
+These notes assume that you will deploy the server into a UK data centre (AWS region eu-west-2) and will be executed from a windows client (the server runs on linux of course).

 ## Installation
 1. Create an AWS account with a payment method (this costs a small amount of money to use)
 1. Create a local SSH key pair (`ssh-keygen`, use default settings on windows)